Common Name(s): Lignum Vitae

 Rot Resistance: Lignum Vitae is reported to be very durable for outdoor use and is also very resistant to insect attack.

 Workability: Lignum Vitae has a tendency to skip over-top jointer cutters on account of its extremely high density, and very light passes are recommended.
 Lignum Vitae will also dull cutters, and overall is considered quite difficult to work.
 Also, due to its high oil content and hardness, it is very difficult to get a strong and reliable glue joint.
 However, Lignum Vitae is an exceptional wood for turning on the lathe, and finishes well.

-Odor: Lignum Vitae has a distinct, perfume-like fragrance that lingers even after it has been machined.
+Odor: Lignum Vitae has a mild, perfume-like fragrance.

 Pricing/Availability: Trade of Lignum Vitae is restricted in CITES Appendix II, and prices for genuine Lignum Vitae are accordingly very high: and usually from questionable sources.
 Lignum Vitae is typically sold by the pound, (instead of the more common board-foot measurement), and since it is the heaviest wood in the world, this also makes it considerably expensive.